mlg556/mlg556.github.io/posts/vhdl-sim-workflow-in-macos/vhdl-sim-workflow-in-macos.md

-+++
+---
-title = "VHDL Simulation Workflow in macOS" date = 2019-02-01T23:54:23+03:00 categories = ["VHDL"]
+title: "VHDL Simulation Workflow in macOS"
-+++
+date: 02 April 2019
+---

-The [XILINX Vivado Design Suite](https://www.xilinx.com/products/design-tools/vivado.html) does not work natively on the macOS platform, so you can not download your code to your development board.
+The [XILINX Vivado Design Suite](https://www.xilinx.com/products/design-tools/vivado.html) does not work natively on the macOS platform, so you can not upload your code to your development board.
 What you _can_ do, however, is to run simulations of your VHDL code.
 This post will show how to do it using `ghdl` and `gtkwave`.

 # Requirements